oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 ---

-Continuing from the previous task where we generated digests for the *last chained row**, Oracle Database 23ai introduces powerful options to generate **filtered row digests**.
-These are useful when you want to validate specific subsets of rows rather than the whole table.
+Continuing from the previous task where we generated digests for the *last row of the system chains**, Oracle Database 23ai introduces powerful options to generate **filtered row digests**.
+These are useful when you want to validate specific subsets of rows.

 From version **23ai** onward, the following options are available for the `get_digest` and `get_signed_digest` SQLcl commands: